Use Life Insurance to Choose Your Business Partner

 Will suppliers and creditors extend the same credit and terms of business they always have or will they begin to pull back?

-Will customers maintain their confidence in your products and services?
+Risk of customers not maintaining their confidence in your products and services?

-After you've asked yourself questions, you can then begin to create (or revisit, if you already have an agreement in place) a legally binding contract that spells out exactly what you and your partner(s) want to happen if any of you were to die.
+After you have asked yourself these key questions, you can then begin to create (or revisit, if you already have an agreement in place) a legally binding contract that spells out exactly what you and your partner(s) want to happen if any of you were to die.

 The document itself can be as simple or complex as needed and can provide for virtually any contingency.